HOME FAQs BOOKS JOBS: Help Wanted Suggestions you are here: Hotline/Forum => Letter 27057

 May 19, 2011

 Hi, Jignesh.
-I would certainly tend to doubt that a TDC coating could outlast a regular chrome plating 4X as thick, but I can't claim to know for sure.
-Another factor that effects the life of chrome plating is the hardness of the underlying steel.
+I could certainly believe that a TDC coating could outlast a regular chrome plating 4X as thick, but I can't claim to know for sure.
+A factor that effects the life of chrome plating tremendously is the hardness of the underlying steel.

 Regards,